Xahidian/Mini-Project-1/README.md

 - Jupyter Notebook

 ## Report
-I have also written a detailed report based on these Projectc.
+I have also written a detailed report based on these Project.
 The report provides a comprehensive overview of the Project.For more information, please refer to the report.

 ## Contact
 If you have any questions or would like to discuss the project further, feel free to reach out to me.